ryman1/keeweb-wiki/Architecture.md

 SCSS styles are using [Bourbon](https://www.bourbon.io) as a framework.
 We have our own [theme engine](https://github.com/keeweb/keeweb/tree/master/app/styles/themes) that supports switching themes with CSS custom properties.

-Desktop apps are launched with Electron.
+Desktop apps are created with Electron.